 The darker period of the year lasts for 4.9 months, from October 7 to March 3, with an average daily incident shortwave energy per square meter below 1.2 kWh.
 The darkest day of the year is December 22, with an average of 0.0 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Kotzebue are 66.898 deg latitude, -162.598 deg longitude, and 0 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Kotzebue are 66.898 deg latitude, -162.598 deg longitude, and 0 ft elevation.

-The topography within 2 miles of Kotzebue contains only modest variations in elevation, with a maximum elevation change of 121 feet, and an average elevation above sea level of 13 feet.
+The topography within 2 miles of Kotzebue contains only modest variations in elevation, with a maximum elevation change of 121 feet and an average elevation above sea level of 13 feet.
 Within 10 miles also contains only modest variations in elevation (305 feet).
-Within 50 miles contains large variations in elevation (3,130 feet).
+Within 50 miles contains only modest variations in elevation (3,130 feet).

 The area within 2 miles of Kotzebue is covered by water (73%), sparse vegetation (13%), and shrubs (11%), within 10 miles by water (67%) and shrubs (17%), and within 50 miles by water (53%) and shrubs (23%).

 This report illustrates the typical weather in Kotzebue, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point